 PRINT(@Result)

-Thus, you might have learned how you can use the output parameters in SQL Server stored procedures to return values.
+Thus, you might have learned how to use the output parameters in SQL Server stored procedures to return values.

 SQL Server stored procedure return identity value

 In this section, you will learn how to return an identity value from a stored procedure in SQL Server.
-We will use the output parameters for returning the identity value.
+We will use the output parameters to do so.

-Suppose you have a large table and you want to return the identity value of the last inserted record i.e. the highest value in the identity column from a stored procedure in SQL Server.
+Suppose you have a large table and want to return the identity value of the last inserted record, i.e., the highest value in the identity column from a stored procedure in SQL Server.
 We have created an example for a similar situation.
-We have created a stored procedure that will return the highest value of an identity column of a table.
+We have created a stored procedure that will return the highest value of a table’s identity column.

 USE master